 or reduce the amount so that the shipping rates are cheaper while achieving

 Tariff And Negotiated Rates

-Shipping costs depend on the type of shipping charges you get from the carrier.
-Therefore, if you opt for tariff fares or negotiated shipping rates, your shipping costs will vary.
+Shipping costs depend on the type of ltl shipping or truckload freight charges you get from the carrier.
+Therefore, if you opt for tariff fares or negotiated shipping rates, your ltl shipping and other freight costs will vary.
 So, it is better to contact third-party logistics company (3PL).

 They could get you price

 negotiation that you might not be able to get in the first place.